 Ah, fall — time for colorful leaves, pumpkins, cider, apples and planting grass.
 That’s right.
 While we often think of spring for seeds and new growth, the best time to plant grass seed in New York and New Jersey is fall.

 Why?
 Lots of reasons.
 Let’s take a look at why fall is the best time to plant grass, and some planting tips to consider.

 Why Plant Grass In The Fall?

-Early fall is the ideal time to plant grass seed in the Northeast.
+Early fall is the ideal time to plant grass seed mixtures into an existing lawn in the Northeast.
 The ground is still warm enough for germination.
 The days are cool and sometimes rainy, so the seeds are less likely to dry out.

 In early fall there’s also enough sunlight for new grass to thrive and become established before winter arrives.

 What’s The Best Window For Planting Grass Seed?